boecks/janus-gateway-docker/README.md

 The admin API is running on port 7088.

 The Janus API is accessible via http on port 8088/janus and via websocket on port 8188.

+By default, only http and ws transport and the streaming plugin are enabled.